-Develop the attitude to apply the P-Squares Decision Process before committing to decisions.
-Until you become comfortable with the process, note on a piece of paper, answers to relevant questions for each P-Square quadrant.
+Develop the attitude to apply P-Squares before committing to decisions.
+Until you become comfortable with the process, note on a piece of paper, answers to relevant questions for each P-Squares' quadrant.

 Here is a glimpse of Parameters, the first P-Squares' quadrant.
 Before you commit to decisions, reflect on these four critical factors below, and three other P-Squares' quadrants, Priorities, Principles, and the Process: